uc-r/uc-r.github.io/scraping/scraping_api.md

 ## [4] "public"              "private"
 ```

 So if I'm interested in comparing the rise in cost versus the rise in student debt I can simply subset for this data once I've identified its location and naming structure.
-Note that for this subsetting we use the [`magrittr`](#pipe) package and the [`sapply](#apply_family) function; both we cover in later chapters but this is just meant to illustrate the types of data available through this API.
+Note that for this subsetting we use the [`magrittr`](pipe) package and the [`sapply](apply_family) function; both are covered in more detail in their relevant sections.
+This is just meant to illustrate the types of data available through this API.

-{linenos=off}
 ```r
 library(magrittr)